-A Butcher Block Work Table Will Add Valuable Counter Space to Your Kitchen
+A Butcher Block Table Will Add Valuable Counter and Work Space to Your Kitchen

 Whether you’re considering adding a wooden table to your kitchen, breakfast nook, pantry or dining room, a work table with a butcher block top will serve you well.
 Not only will it provide a great surface for baking and meal preparation, it will supply firmness and heft that’s necessary for the serious cutting and chopping tasks that professional butchers tackle every day.
 But just as those pesky infomercials advise: wait, there’s more.
 Butchers’ tables are great for dining, too.
 Not only are they rock-solid and smooth to the touch, they’re gorgeous.
 There’s no better way to bring the natural outdoors right into your living space.
 And since wood looks elegant and feels casual at the same time, it’s equally appropriate for formal and informal dining.

-If your kitchen is on the small side or you’re seeking an authentic, standing butcher block, you’ll discover a plethora of small-size choices (e.g., 24 by 24 inches) that can nicely complement an otherwise stark wall or a vacant corner.
+If your kitchen is on the small side or you’re seeking an authentic, butcher table, you’ll discover a plethora of small-size choices (e.g., 24 by 24 inches) that can nicely complement an otherwise stark wall or a vacant corner.
 On the other hand, if you’d like a long and narrow table you can place along a wall for easy, anytime access, you’ll be pleased by the numerous options.
 And of course, if what you’re looking for is an island table that can be the centerpiece of your kitchen, rest assured you’ll find rectangular and oval options galore.

 One particularly nice feature of many of these tables is their open, see-through design, which can enhance the feeling of spaciousness in your kitchen and makes them great for storing cookware, dinnerware and even small appliances.
 Many table designs offer optional shelves and drawers that provide even more storage options for kitchen utensils and cookbooks for instance.
 Or consider the add-on option of sliding wicker baskets, which can add a quaint touch as well as functionality.